-- Actual LACW arisings from 1998/99 up to 2016/17 have been plotted, and then projected forward based on historic household growth continuing. - Office for National Statistics (ONS) household and population growth forecasts. - Norfolk's Local Planning Authorities household and population growth forecasts produced for their Strategic Housing Market Assessments.
+- Actual LACW arisings from 1998/99 up to 2017/18 have been plotted, and then projected forward based on historic household growth continuing. - Office for National Statistics (ONS) household and population growth forecasts. - Norfolk's Local Planning Authorities household and population growth forecasts produced for their Strategic Housing Market Assessments.
 The Norfolk forecasts use ONS data as a basis, but take into account some local factors, and as a result forecast a slightly higher level of household formations due to the larger proportion of single or small households as a result of the larger than average proportion of older people in the Norfolk population. - The Norfolk LPA forecast also has a further scenario based on the additional demand for dwellings based on the growth of second homes in some parts of the county.

 The LACW growth scenarios take a precautionary approach and assume that the amount of waste generated per household will remain the same for the whole Plan period; in order to ensure enough future capacity to meet predicted arisings.
-While there are a number of initiatives and aspirations which could lead to a reduction in the amount of waste produced by households, there is currently insufficient evidence of any reduction per household on which to base a robust future scenario.
-LACW per dwelling has been relatively static for the last nine years, following falls in the early 2000's.
+While there are several initiatives and aspirations which could lead to a reduction in the amount of waste produced by households, there is currently insufficient evidence of any reduction per household on which to base a robust future scenario.
+LACW per dwelling was relatively static between 2009 and 2014, following falls in the early 2000's.
+From 2015 there was an increase in LACW per dwelling, this likely to a result in changes in the recycling regime which allowed the inclusion of glass within recycling collections.